alekso56/miningDimension/README.md

 miningDimension
 ===============

-This mod is an attempt at replacing mystcraft on the server,  currently it needs an portal kind of thing to jump into.
+This mod was made to replace mystcraft on TK

+TODO;
+===
+* fix portal creation detectorss